open-oap/open-oap/Documentation_auto-created/Index.rst

 **Community Documentation**

-This documentation is community documentation for the TYPO3 extension Open Application Plattform
+This documentation is community documentation for the TYPO3 extension Open Application Platform

 It is maintained as part of this third party extension.